 Size of the grill

 Tabletop models provide great convenience when barbecuing away from home.
 They’re also a good choice if you have limited outdoor space to store a grill long-term.
-Of the three we reviewed, the Char-Broil Grill2Go was the best tabletop model we reviewed.
+Of those we reviewed, the Char-Broil Grill2Go was the best tabletop model we reviewed.

 A good midsize grill won’t have the same portability as a tabletop model, or the power of a full-size one, but you also may not have much use for either of those things.
-The Char-Broil Patio Bistro falls perfectly into that category, and it’s also our best value pick.
+The Char-Broil Patio Bistro Electric Grill falls perfectly into that category.

 Heat consistency of infrared grills

 An unevenly heated grilling surface can wreak havoc on a barbecue with some meat coming off the grill well done and some undercooked.
-Grills with even distribution and consistent temperatures solve this problem.
-When we measured the heat consistency of each grill, we found that infrared grills do an excellent job of this and the Char-Broil Performance, in particular, scored the highest marks.
+Grills with even distribution and consistent temperatures solve this problem and grills on this list tend to have really positive feedback from users on the heat consistency.